 Marketing and public relations are ongoing throughout the year.
 All content is updated and available via our websites and social media platforms.
 Our comprehensive marketing communication strategy is proving to be effective based on the increased real-time digital feedback and engagement reporting that is in place and continuously monitored.

 ACCOUNTABILITY OF THE COMMITTEE

-The Committee is accountable to the Board and provides feedback to the Board of its meetings.
-The Committee makes the recommendations to the Board that it deems appropriate on any area within the ambit of its terms of reference where action or improvement is required.
+The Committee is accountable to the Board and provides feedback regarding its meetings to the Board.
+The Committee makes those recommendations to the Board that it deems appropriate on any area within the ambit of its terms of reference where action or improvement is required.

 The Committee conducts its affairs in compliance with its charter and has reasonable access to the Company's records, facilities and any other resources necessary to discharge its duties and responsibilities.
 The Committee is authorised to take such independent professional advice as it considers necessary, the costs of which shall be for the account of the Company.
 Save for its duties provided for in the Companies Act, the Committee shall have no executive powers with regard to its findings and recommendations.

 The Committee believes the Group has continued to maintain an acceptable balance between its financial performance and its social, economic, governance, employment and environmental responsibilities.